 A podcast is a series of periodically published digital audio files that a user can download and listen to. iPad Mini comes with a Podcasts app that allows me to search for, subscribe to, download, and listen to podcasts.

 Radiolab, in-depth news stories.
 It's similar to a magazine, but in an audio format.

 Stranglers, true crime stories about the Boston stranglers.
 They kept my eyes wide open at nights.

 Listening to podcasts improves the quality of my housekeeping, because I do not rush through the chore so that I can switch to more "enjoyable" activities sooner.
 Instead, I can take my time cleaning the bedroom, while enjoying great audio content.
 I do have to keep it quiet, so that I can hear what's coming out of the small speaker on the iPad Mini.

-I purchased a pair of Shackle Bluetooth headphones in May 2017.
+I purchased a pair of Shackle Bluetooth headphones (paid link) in May 2017.
 This technology upgrade allowed me to enjoy podcasts around the apartment without carrying the iPad Mini.
 In particular, I can wear the headset into the kitchen, and the audio remains audible in the noise of water tap, microwave, and exhaust fan.
 I still have this headset to this day.
 Despite some broken buttons, it has better sound than all other headsets I've purchased afterwards.